-- Analyze and understand financial data from multinational companies
+Analyze and understand financial data from multinational companies

-- Create and analyze financial models
+Create and analyze financial models

-- Examine international financial markets and develop investment strategies
+Examine international financial markets and develop investment strategies

-As an optional last course and for an additional fee of $2,900, you have the opportunity to apply academic theory and gain practical experience in a variety of businesses and industries for up to three months.
-A research project provides additional training.
+As an optional last course and for an additional fee of $2,900, you have the opportunity to apply academic theory and gain practical experience in a variety of businesses and industries for 10 weeks.
 Also included in the internship is the Résumé Writing and Interviewing Skills workshop.

 F-1 students who maintained their F-1 status for one full academic year (3 consecutive quarters) may apply for an OPT.
 Contact an international student advisor at email@example.com for more information.